steveoc64/jass/README.md

  |_|  |_|_|_| |_|_|___/\__|_|   \__, |\___/|_|  \____\___/|_|\___/ \__,_|_(_)|_| |_|\___|\__|
                                 |___/

                                 https://ministryofcolour.net
                                 github.com/ministry-of-colour/jass

                                 Adelaide - Tokyo - Singapore

-                                We mostly Code in Go
+                                We work with Linux
-                                We do our best work on Linux We prefer to deploy on FreeBSD
+                                We code in Go / C / Haskell / R - whatever makes sense We prefer to deploy on FreeBSD
-                                We share our code openly
+                                We share our code openly under an MIT licence

                                 We dont do Agile
+                                No recruitment agencies
 ```